 One of those books that I found was Fruits of the Philippines.
 It has a comprehensive list of fruits that can be found in our country.
 It provides the origin of each featured fruit.
 It also includes recipes and information on the status of our Philippine fruits whether they are endangered or they're still abundantly available.

-Did you know that the cashew (kasuy) and pili are classified as fruits?
+Did you know that the cashew (kasuy) and pili can also be classified as fruits?
+Since they grow from trees, we can consider them fruit of trees.
 Generally, people are more aware of them as nuts since they are commercially produced as such.
 It's not only the coconut that is not just a nut.

 I was also surprised to find out that mabolo is not a name of a tree but a fruit and that the Philippines grow cavendish bananas for export instead of our local varieties.